 - Rotating power equipment and ship-board mechanical system analysis

-Mr. Williams is a licensed engineer in Idaho, Montana, Oregon, South Carolina, Utah and Washington State.
+Mr. Williams is a licensed engineer in Alaska, Idaho, Montana, Oregon, South Carolina, Utah and Washington State.